Rocky Adkins

-Rocky J. Adkins (born November 4, 1959) is an American politician from Kentucky.
+Rocky James Adkins (born November 4, 1959) is an American politician from Kentucky.
 He is a member of the Democratic Party and is serving as a senior advisor to the Governor of Kentucky, Andy Beshear.
 He is a former member of the Kentucky House of Representatives, representing the 99th District of the Kentucky House from 1987 to 2019.
 His House district was in eastern Kentucky and included Elliott, Lewis, and Rowan Counties.
-From 2003 through 2016 he was the House majority leader.
+From 2003 through 2016, he was the House Majority Leader.
 From 2016 to 2019, he was the chamber's Minority Floor Leader.

 Adkins ran for governor of Kentucky in the 2019 Kentucky gubernatorial election, with running mate Stephanie Horne.
 During his campaign, he raised $1.5 million.
-Adkins finished in second place in the Democratic primary, losing to Kentucky Attorney General Andy Beshear.
+Adkins finished in second place in the Democratic primary, losing to then-Kentucky Attorney General Beshear.
 Adkins joined the Beshear administration on December 10, 2019, as the governor's senior advisor.

 Education

 Adkins attended Elliott County High School and Morehead State University (MSU).
-He played college basketball for the Morehead State Eagles in 1981 and 1982 as the starting point guard; in college he avereaged 2.2 points and 2.7 assists per game.
+He played college basketball for the Morehead State Eagles in 1981 and 1982 as the starting point guard.
+In college, he avereaged 2.2 points and 2.7 assists per game.
 Adkins earned his bachelor's and master's degrees at Morehead State University.
-In 2017, Morehead's new dining commons was dedicated to and named after Adkins.
-He was inducted into the MSU Alumni Hall of Fame in 2004, and named the recipient of the 2012 Founders Award for University Service.
+In 2017, Morehead's new dining commons were dedicated to and named after Adkins.
+He was inducted into the MSU Alumni Hall of Fame in 2004 and named the recipient of the 2012 Founders Award for University Service.

 Career

 Kentucky legislature

-Adkins was a member of the Commonwealth of Kentucky House of Representatives between 1987 and 2019.
+Adkins was a member of the Kentucky House of Representatives between 1987 and 2019.
 He has long been a strong supporter of education in Eastern Kentucky.
 He was a member of the House Democratic Leadership office.

 Adkins ran unopposed in 11 out of his 12 re-elections to his seat in the Kentucky Legislature, the only contested election being in 2016 when he won by a margin of 32%.